tpg/deadbolt/README.md

 The deadbolt config file will always be passed to the constructor of the custom driver in this case, so you can use it to include any custom config you have.

 ### Writing custom drivers.
-All custom drivers MUST implement `Drivers\Contracts\DriverInterface` which requires that a `permissions()` method and a `roles()` method exists.
+All custom drivers MUST implement `Drivers\Contracts\DriverInterface` which requires that a `permissions()` and a `groups()` method exists.

-The `permissions` method must return an array of permission names, and a `roles` method must return the an array of roles, each an array of permissions.
+The `permissions` method must return an array of permission names, and a `groups` method must return the an array of groups, each an array of permissions.

 ```php
 <?php